postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/deploying-an-api/deploying-an-api-azure.md

 ## Viewing Azure API deployments

-After connecting to Azure API Management, you can view the deployment status and history for your API schemas in Postman.
-Select **APIs** in the sidebar and select an API.
-Under **Power up your API**, select **Deployments**.
+After connecting to Azure API Management, you can view the deployment status and history for your API definition in Postman.
+Select **APIs** in the sidebar and select an API, then select **Deployments**.

 For each connected API Management service instance, you can view the resource group, location, subscription, and virtual IP address (VIP).